PardotPro Lara Black collaborated on this blog.

 Deduplication

 A common sync error is a deduplication error.
-It happens when Pardot is trying to add a prospect, but the matching rule stops Pardot because adding the prospect will create a duplicate in Salesforce.
-(It’s in Pardot, but not syncing with a Salesforce lead or contact record, even though it may have an assigned user.)
+It happens when Account Engagement is trying to add a prospect, but the matching rule stops Account Engagement because adding the prospect will create a duplicate in Salesforce.
+(It’s in Account Engagement, but not syncing with a Salesforce lead or contact record, even though it may have an assigned user.)

-This is a problem because you can’t even push the record over into Salesforce; it’s sort of “in limbo” in Pardot only.
+This is a problem because you can’t even push the record over into Salesforce; it’s sort of “in limbo” in Account Engagement only.

 But you are still left with duplicate records in Salesforce.